dpmlab/img2fmri/README.md

     conda create --name name_of_environment python=3.9
     conda activate name_of_environment

-Users can change directories to this repository, then install package dependencies with:
+Users can enter this repository, then install package dependencies with:

+    cd imgtofmri
     python -m pip install -r requirements.txt

 Users are now able to use the command-line interface for predicting fMRI responses as outlined in the section below.